 - r -

-There's no one to inform about their little arrangement.
+There's no one to discuss their little arrangement.
 Because, well, how could he?

-He cannot even look the King in the eye, for the fear that somehow the shame would shine through.
-Telling him his advisor had done exactly what he'd advised against.
+He cannot even look the King in the eye anymore, for the fear that somehow the shame would shine through.
+Telling him that his advisor had done exactly what he'd advised against.

 How easily, without resistance, he played yet another trump in her hands.